Zoom Tour Live

-Zoom Tour Live was a one-off concert performed by the Electric Light Orchestra recorded originally for television, later released as a film.
+Zoom Tour Live was a one-off concert performed by the Electric Light Orchestra recorded originally for television, later released as a video.

 History

+In order to promote the new upcoming Electric Light Orchestra album Zoom a promotional PBS show was recorded over two consecutive nights, May 23 & 24, 2001 at CBS Television City in Los Angeles.
+Jeff Lynne and Richard Tandy were the only band members returning from the original incarnation of ELO.
+Zoom was released two weeks later, on 12 June 2001.

 After the release of the 2001 album Zoom, Jeff Lynne announced a North American tour, their first live set of concerts in 15 years.
-A promotional PBS show was recorded over two consecutive nights, May 23 & 24, 2001 at CBS Television City in Los Angeles.
-Zoom was released two weeks later, on 12 June 2001.

-ELO's management abruptly cancelled the tour (initially due to slow ticket sales, and then because of travel complications worldwide following the September 11 attacks). and this footage was released on VHS and DVD by Image Entertainment.
+However, ELO's management abruptly cancelled the tour (initially due to slow ticket sales, and then because of travel complications worldwide following the September 11 attacks).

+The footage recorded at CBS Television City was released on VHS and DVD by Image Entertainment.
 The DVD earned Platinum status in Australia and the UK.

-Jeff Lynne and Richard Tandy were the only band members returning from the original incarnation of ELO.

-All songs played on tour, except "Rock 'n' Roll Is King" and "All She Wanted", were released on either the Electric Light Orchestra Live album or the Zoom Tour Live VHS/DVD.

-The camera coverage of ELO's comeback tour in 2001 was directed by Lawrence Jordan.
+In 2013 a live album, Electric Light Orchestra Live, based on the same performances was released.
+It also featured songs not available on the video version.